 Over the study period, energy use per acre and per bushel decreased while total energy use increased for corn for grain.
-Energy use per acre decreased by 6 percent (0.2 percent compound annually); energy use was 6.3 million Btu per acre in 1880 compared with 6.1 million Btu per acre in 1880 compared with 6.1 million Btu per acre in 2011.
+Energy use per acre decreased by 6 percent (0.2 percent compound annually); energy use was 6.3 million Btu per acre in 1980 compared with 6.1 million Btu per acre in 2011.
 Energy use per bushel of corn for grain production improved (decreased) 44 percent (1.9 percent compound annually) over the study period; energy use was 70.9 thousand Btu per bushel in 1980 and 42.1 thousand Btu per bushel in 2011.
-Total energy use for corn production increased an average of 14 percent (0.4 percent compound annually); total energy use was 471 trillion Btu in 1980 and 4523 trillion Btu in 2011.
+Total energy use for corn production increased an average of 14 percent (0.4 percent compound annually); total energy use was 741 trillion Btu in 1980 and 523 trillion Btu in 2011.

 Decreases in energy use per acre are likely attributable to decreases in tillage energy over the full study period.
-Efficiency gains may be understated because our study does not capture efficiency gains from larger equipment use over time.
+Efficiency geins may be understated because our study does not capture efficiency gains from larger equipment use over time.
 Decreases in nitrogen application rates per acre were seen up to the mid-1990s, after which time application rates began to increase.
 Improvements in per bushel energy use are impacted by these factors but are largely driven by yield improvements.